The dissipative Generalized Hydrodynamic equations and their numerical solution: High-order schemes in time to solve the BSL method

 \subsubsection{Fourth-order schemes (RK4)}

 Assume that for all times $t \in [t^n,\, t^{n+1}]$, the approximate advection field $\mathbf F(t)$ is known.
 This can be obtained by using the recursive method of Section~\ref{s:ATDAF}.
 We recall that this method allows us to compute recursively the time derivatives of the advection field $\{\partial_t^{(k)} \mathbf F(t)\}_{k\geq 0}$, in order to construct the time-Taylor series expansion \eqref{eq:velocity_expansion} of the advection field $\mathbf F(t)$.
+We then integrate the "backward" characteristic which ends at time $t^{n+1}$ at the grid point $x_{ij}$.
 At fourth order the Runge--Kutta scheme then reads

 where the \textit{implicit} advection estimates are given by